Overview: J-1 Exchange Visitor Visa Program

-The Exchange Visitor (J) non-immigrant visa category is for individuals approved to participate in work-and study-based exchange visitor programs.
-The purpose of the Exchange Visitor program is to promote global understanding through cultural and educational exchanges.
+The Exchange Visitor (J-1) non-immigrant visa category is for individuals approved to participate in work- and study-based exchange visitor programs.
+The purpose of the Exchange Visitor Program is to promote global understanding through cultural and educational exchanges.
 Participants in the Exchange Visitor Program are expected to return to their home countries after they have completed their programs to share their exchange experiences.
 UMKC welcomes exchange visitors from around the world and is committed to enriching their professional development and academic goals.

 For more information visit the U.S. Department of State Resources:

-- J-Visa Information from the U.S. Department of State
+- J-1 Visa Information from the U.S. Department of State

 - Exchange Visitor Visa Information and Required Documents Common Questions

-The form DS-2019 is a “Certificate of Eligibility for Exchange Visitor (J-1) Status”.
-When you have been offered acceptance into an exchange program at UMKC an immigration advisor in the International Student Affairs office will issue a DS-2019.
+Form DS-2019 is a “Certificate of Eligibility for Exchange Visitor (J-1) Status”.
+When you have been offered acceptance into an exchange program at UMKC, an immigration advisor in the International Student Affairs Office will issue a DS-2019.
 Upon receipt of the DS-2019 you can begin the application process for the J-1 visa and the nearest U.S. Embassy or Consulate in your country of residence.